What this means for residents

 Building the map and future civic leadership

-The seven-neighbourhood map should be developed openly with residents.
+The seven-geographic-ward map should be developed openly with residents.
 Boundaries should consider population balance, natural community identity, geography, roads, schools, parks, and growth.
-The proposed map should be easy to understand, and the final model should go to Council with public input.
-The map should reflect real communities of care, connection, and daily life.
+The map should reflect real communities of care, connection, and daily life while remaining practical for Councillor assignments during the at-large term.

 The plan also helps residents see public service as something close, human, and possible.
-Neighbours, volunteers, parents, tenants, business owners, seniors, and people from under-represented areas can build experience through village and neighbourhood participation.
+Neighbours, volunteers, parents, tenants, business owners, seniors, and people from under-represented areas can build experience through local-area and ward participation.

-• Invite residents to shape understandable neighbourhood boundaries.
+- Invite residents to shape understandable ward boundaries.

 Frequently Asked Questions